 Aside from musical theatre, Lindsay has a keen passion for cabaret, having written, co-produced and performed at numerous cabaret events over the years.
 Stepping out side his usual genre, Lindsay played the role of Jay Gatsby in The Great Gatsby (old sport), produced by Independent Theatre.

-Alana is 15 years old and started singing with the school choir, then moved to Musical Theatre at age 10.
-Alana has enjoyed success with lead roles in productions by Adelaide Youth Theatre, Pelican Productions, and work with Promise Adelaide.
-Her highlights include working with professional Producers/Directors from New York in Newcastle NSW with ITheatrics, and singing the opening song for the 2017 Pacific Games Opening Ceremony.
-She is passionate about all genres of music, most recently introducing Jazz and Contemporary to her repertoire.
-Alana loves to sing, act and dance and owes much of her success to working with many accomplished teachers and performers.
+Alana is 19 years old and started singing with the school choir, then moved to Musical Theatre at age 10.
+Alana has enjoyed success with lead roles in productions by Adelaide Youth Theatre, Pelican Productions, March Productions and work with Promise Adelaide.
+Her highlights include Class of Cabaret and working with New York producers/directors.
+She is passionate about all genres of music and loves to sing, act and dance.
+She owes much of her success to working with many accomplished teachers and performers.

 Barbara da Silva